orientechnologies/orientdb-docs/source/Configuration.md

 ##### query.parallelResultQueueSize

-Size of the queue that hold result on parallel execution.
-The queue is blocking, so in case the queue is full, the query threads are in wait.
+Size of the queue that holds results on parallel execution.
+The queue is blocking, so in case the queue is full, the query threads will be in a wait state..

 ```
 Setting name...: query.parallelResultQueueSize